March Stepping Stones to Gardening Success

 When traveling outside the community, check out the garden centers in other areas for organic and other gardening supplies you may not be able to find in our area.
 When headed south, this is a terrific early opportunity to see flowers in bloom and well-stocked nurseries.
 If you’ve neglected to order exotics or plants of questionable cold hardiness to try out in our area, this is a great opportunity to check them out in person.
 This is where your plant profile comes in.
 Your personal plant profile is a list of characteristics you are looking for in a plant, based on our climate and your soil conditions, as well as location, aesthetic and maintenance requirements.
 If you’ve adopted a plant profile for your garden and garden areas, it is much easier to determine the plant’s suitability.

-For a smaller, more intimate garden tour, (and a $5 donation) travel to Hempstead, Texas to view the Peckerwood Gardens, only open on select Open Days during the year, (www.peckerwoodgarden.com).
-Adjacent to the gardens is Yucca Do Nursery, also only open to the public during the Open Days.
-Yucca Do is primarily a mail order nursery specializing in rare, drought tolerant plants for mostly Zone 8 and warmer, however, they do carry select Zone 6 and 7 plants that will work for us.
-Consider purchasing some low water-use, heat and sun loving plants for easy care container gardening.
+For a smaller, more intimate garden tour, (and a $10 fee) travel to Hempstead, Texas to view the Peckerwood Gardens, only open on select Open Days during the year, (www.peckerwoodgarden.com).
+Adjacent to the gardens was Yucca Do Nursery.
+Yucca Do was primarily a mail order nursery specializing in rare, drought tolerant plants for mostly Zone 8 and warmer, however, they did carry select Zone 6 and 7 plants.
+John G. Fairey, the owner, originator, went on many plant hunting trips to Mexico with prominent plant explorers, including Lymm Lowrey, hunting for plants not known to the U.S. industry for use in his garden.
+Eventually, he opened Yucca Do Nursery to sell many of the plants used at Peckerwood, a plant explorers garden.
+In 1998, Peckerwood Garden entered a partnership with the Garden Conservancy.

-Visiting a nursery such as Yucca Do requires advance reading, as many of their offerings are unfamiliar to our area.
+Yucca Do Nursery closed in 2017.
+I enjoyed placing an order from them annually.
 I contend we should approach nurseries and botanic gardens such as these with the enthusiasm of plant explorers.
 With many plants, I ask myself “Could this grow here?”
 I am more inclined to experiment with plants native to us further south, than plants native to us further east, north and northwest.

 Keep it up